dyumnin/cocotb-ralgen/docs/index.rst

-.. dyulib documentation master file, created by sphinx-quickstart on Thu Nov 23 11:00:35 2023.
+.. ralgen documentation master file, created by sphinx-quickstart on Thu Nov 23 11:00:35 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dyulib's documentation!
+Welcome to cocotb ralgen's documentation!
 =================================================

 .. toctree::